Ultimate Jersey City Real Estate Investing Guide for 2026

 Buy and Hold

-Later, when the market value of the investment property has improved, the investor has the advantage of unloading it if that is to their advantage.
+Later, when the value of the asset has grown, the investor has the advantage of liquidating it if that is to their benefit.

 Factors to Consider